sr-wisptools-vivek/wisp-central-control/packages/wisptools:managed-router-mysql/README.md

 ### Method Three
 This is the most detailed way to do a search.
 It requires an JSON object with pramaters that specify the search query and maximum number of results.
+It is also allows for a search of the Reserved Router database.
+Partial searches of Reserved Router database will return matches found up to the limit.

 ```http
 POST /mr/search